 - Val Trupchun – the most protected park in the country – Swiss National Park

 - Morteratsch – the place to see the third longest glacier in the Eastern Alps – Morteratsch Glacier

 The Bernina Express Route is one of the most spectacular ways to discover the Swiss Alps comfortably by train.
 A major tourist route in Switzerland, the Bernina Express route was built to provide its passengers with the best views of the canton Graubünden’s mountains, gorges, and natural landscapes.

 Located along the Bernina Express train route, Ospizio Bernina (Bernina Hospice in English) is known as both a Rhaetian Railway stop and a hotel.
 Ospizio Bernina is the highest point of the Rhaetian Railway (RhB) and is considered one of the highlights of the Bernina Express Train Route.
 Together with the Albula section, it is one of the most beautiful Alpine crossings and was named a UNESCO World Heritage Site in 2008.

 Hotels: Interlaken vs. St. Moritz

-There are 5 luxury hotels in St. Moritz that will certainly satisfy the most discerning travelers.
+5 luxury hotels in St. Moritz will certainly satisfy the most discerning travelers.
 As for luxury hotels, Interlaken also has one.
 But there is also a satisfactory range of hotels and apartments in Interlaken suited to all budgets.